 The above three fields are the original volume, filled volume and remaining unfilled volume of an order.

-If one order is filled for several times, each transaction will have one order return.
+If one order is filled several times, each transaction will have one order return.

 When a conditional order is executed, the trading kernel will validate the order.
-If it fails the validation, OnRtnErrorConditionalOrder will be invoked and error message will be returned.
+If it fails the validation, OnRtnErrorConditionalOrder will be invoked and an error message will be returned.

 OrderStatus

-0 entirely trading
+0 fully filled

-1 partially trading, order is still in the matching queue in exchange
+1 partially filled, order is still in the matching queue in exchange

-3 not trading, order is still in the matching queue in exchange
+3 not filled, order is still in the matching queue in exchange

-5 already revoked
+5 already cancelled

-6 unknown - order has already submitted to exchange, not yet received the confirm information
+6 unknown - order has already been submitted to the exchange, but not yet received the confirm information

 Trade Return

 The method onRtnTrade is used to return a trade return.
-Each time the order is partially filled for fulfilled, this method will be invoked once.
-Trade return only contains the information of contract, filled volume, and price, etc. It does not have investor’s positions and funds after this transaction is processed.
+Each time the order is partially filled or fully filled, this method will be invoked once.
+Trade return only contains the information of contract, filled volume, and price, etc. It has only information about the trade, but not the investor’s positions and funds after the trade.

 The method ReqQryTradingAccount is used for querying the latest status of investor’s funds, e.g. margin, transaction fee, position profit, available funds, etc.

+We suggest that the client should use the trade return to judge if an order was filled, and if yes, the quantity and the price.
+If using order return (status being “partially filled” or “fully filled”), there’s possibility that the closeout could fail, because there’s theoretical time difference (very marginal) between the order return and the trade return, and the CTP back-end updates the order status based on the trade return.

 Query Margin Rate